Gluten-Free and Grain-Free Stuffing

-- Combine the bread cubes and cooked vegetables in a large bowl and add the chicken stock.
+- Combine the bread cubes and cooked vegetables in a large bowl and add the chicken stock or bone broth.
 Gently toss together and put in buttered baking dish.
 Bake for 40 to 45 minutes until heated through and the top begins to brown.

 *You can bake your own bread using your favorite Paleo bread recipe or purchase Paleo bread in a specialty market or online.
 Julian Bakery offers several varieties.
 I opted to bake my own for this recipe, and I used two loaves of Elana Amsterdam’s Paleo Bread 2.0 which makes a fabulous stuffing.

-**You can adjust the chicken stock based on how moist you like your stuffing.
+**You can adjust the chicken stock or broth based on how moist you like your stuffing.

 For Apple Sage Stuffing, add one large diced Golden Delicious apple instead of carrots, and cook with the vegetable mixture.
 Optionally, add 1 cup of dried cranberries.